 1: Condition of the Place Where You Are Storing Seeds

-- Dry, cool, and dark location is the perfect place for storing tomato seeds.
+- A dry, cool, and dark location is the perfect place for storing tomato seeds.

 - The de-humidified room is also suitable for saving seeds.

-- You can also store them into a plastic vial in the refrigerator but don’t freeze them.
-If you store the seeds in the freezer allow them to thaw and become normal as the outside temperature before opening the container.
+- You can also store them in a plastic vial in the refrigerator but don’t freeze them.
+If you store the seeds in the freezer, allow them to thaw and become normal as the outside temperature before opening the container.

 2: Storing Materials

 Selecting storing materials may depend on the condition of the place where you save tomato seeds.
-Zip-lock plastic bags, glass jars, airtight pots or snap lid containers, plastic coin envelops, plastic vials, paper envelops and such things are suitable for saving tomato seeds.
+Zip-lock plastic bags, glass jars, airtight pots or snap-lid containers, plastic coin envelopes, plastic vials, paper envelopes, and such things are suitable for saving tomato seeds.

-Besides plastic vial or snap lid container or airtight pot with a pack of silica gel performs better when storing in the refrigerator.
+Besides, a plastic vial or snap lid container or airtight pot with a pack of silica gel performs better when stored in the refrigerator.

 How to Confirm My Tomato Seeds Are Dried Out Properly?

-- Dry tomato seeds about 3 weeks in a place where you get enough air exposure and easily avoid direct sunlight.
+- Dry tomato seeds for about three weeks in a place where you get enough air exposure and easily avoid direct sunlight.